Jeeivan/Dating-project/README.md

 ## Project Description

 This application enables users to input information about their dating matches into a questionnaire.
 The questionnaire calculates a compatibility rating, making it easier for users to choose partners, particularly for those who encounter numerous matches on dating sites.
-The app employs a weighted scoring system for each question to determine which partners are the best match.
+The application employs a weighted scoring system for each question to determine which partners are the best match.

 ## Table of Contents